PowerShellOrg/PowerShellUserGroups/README.md

 A markdown document, [PowerShellUserGroupList](./PowerShellUserGroupList.md) will be updated as group entries are added or revised.
 We encourage people to link, rather than copy, to this file in order to keep the data fresh and accurate.
 External sites can link to this page without seeking permission.
 Everyone wins.

-There are long term plans to surface the group information via a REST api or other methods.
+There are long term plans to surface the group information via a REST API or other methods.

 ## Guidance and Governance